Nude Sauna Etiquette Around the World

 So if you love taking saunas while travelling to loosen up your muscles, use this survival guide wisely to know just how to get through your next sauna session no matter where you are in the world.
 You'll know exactly when to robe up and when to strip down!

 Looking for another way to relax?
-Check out these naturally warm travel destinations for a whole different take on the sauna.
+Check out these incredible travel destinations.

 Have you have a good or bad nude sauna experience on holidays?
 Share with us in the comments!